JeffersonBoateng/JeffersonBoateng/README.md

 3rd year Computer Engineering student at KNUST, Ghana.

-Currently learning African NLP — focused on low-resource Ghanaian languages (Twi, Ga, Ewe) and contributing to the Ghana NLP community.
+Currently learning African NLP with focus on low-resource Ghanaian languages (Twi, Ga, Ewe) and contributing to the Ghana NLP community.

 # What I'm working on